afraz-khan/afraz-khan/README.md

 * I love to watch NBA and play basketball, Stephen Curry is my favourite ❤️ player.
 * I have passion for trucking 🚛 so i play sometimes _**euro truck simulator 2**_ on weekends.
-* Also i love binge watching uncle BOBs leassons on clean code :computer:, its like a thrilling melody :musical_note: in sync.
+* binge watch uncle BOBs lessons.

 ----